FreeFeed/pepyatka-server/app/support/search/query-syntax.md

 **is:private,protected** limits search to posts with the specified visibility.
 These are `private`, `protected` and `public`.

 **has:images,audio** limits search to posts with files of the specified type.
 You can specify the concrete file type (only `images` or `audio` for now), or search for any files using the `has:files` form.
+You can also specify the file extension, for example `has:mp3` will search for files with the `mp3` extension.

 **comments:*(interval)*** limits search to posts with the specified number of comments.